 Cathar Castles abound in the South-East, including the UNESCO World Heritage Site of Carcassonne.
-Cathars were a liberal Catholic sect in the region beginning in the 11th Century, eventually becoming the majority religion.
-However, in 1215, the Pope and later the Kings of France issued a formal crusade against them.
-The wealthy region fell into ruins and the local language Occitan (the language of literature and the troubadours at the time) fell to a little known local dialect, derided by the French.
+Cathars, a conservative Catholic sect in the region beginning in the 11th Century, met with a gruesome end when the Pope began a brutal crusade against them in 1215.
+The wealthy region fell into ruins and the local language Occitan (the language of literature and the troubadours at the time) fell to a little known local dialect..

 These are but a few of the amazing historical sites, villages, and cities of the region.

 Evidence from the prehistoric ages is every where, especially near the Pyrenees.

 When you visit the region, you can see the remains of dinosaurs and evidence of the arrival of humans 3,000,000 years ago.
 There are caves with drawings, rivaling those from the famous Lescaux Caves and Neolithic architecture as well as megaliths.

 Surprisingly, Languedoc is the largest wine growing region in France, producing more than a third of France's wine grapes.

 As you drive through the region, fields are criss-crossed by grape vines and every sizable town you come to has a communal winery.
 You can bring your own containers and ask to fill them up for amazingly reasonable prices.
 There's also wine tasting and amazing lunches at many wineries.
 That is on the list for our next trip!

 So Many Outdoor Activities To Enjoy